Cambridge Arts Theatre

-Cambridge Arts Theatre is a 666-seat theatre on Peas Hill and St Edward's Passage in central Cambridge, England.
+The Arts Theatre Cambridge is a 664-seat theatre on Peas Hill and St Edward's Passage in central Cambridge, England.
 The theatre presents a varied mix of drama, dance, opera and pantomime.
-It attracts some of the highest-quality touring productions in the country, as well as many shows direct from, or prior to, seasons in the West End.
+It attracts touring productions, as well as many shows direct from, or prior to, seasons in the West End.
 Its annual Christmas pantomime is an established tradition in the city.
-From 1969 to 1985, the theatre was also home to the Cambridge Theatre Company, a renowned national touring company.
-The Cambridge Arts Theatre was founded in 1936 by the famous Cambridge economist and statesman John Maynard Keynes.
+From 1969 to 1985, the theatre was also home to the Cambridge Theatre Company, a national touring company.
+The Arts Theatre Cambridge was founded in 1936 by the Cambridge economist and statesman John Maynard Keynes.

-The Cambridge Arts Theatre has also been home to performances of Cambridge University's Marlowe Society, and it provides a venue for the university's triennial Cambridge Greek Play performed in Ancient Greek.
+The Arts Theatre Cambridge has also been home to performances of Cambridge University's Marlowe Society, and it provides a venue for the university's triennial Cambridge Greek Play performed in Ancient Greek.
 In previous years it also housed performances by Footlights, the Cambridge University Gilbert & Sullivan Society and the Cambridge University Musical Theatre Society.

 History

-The Cambridge Arts Theatre opened on 3 February 1936 with a gala performance by the Vic-Wells Ballet, featuring among others Robert Helpmann, Margot Fonteyn and Frederick Ashton.
+The Arts Theatre Cambridge opened on 3 February 1936 with a gala performance by the Vic-Wells Ballet, featuring among others Robert Helpmann, Margot Fonteyn and Frederick Ashton.

 The theatre was paid for by a share scheme supervised by its founder John Maynard Keynes, at a cost of £15,000.
 When only £2,300 was raised by subscription of the town, Dr Keynes underwrote the rest himself.
 Intending to represent both "town and gown", the Trust included the Provost of King's College, its English and Music professors, the mayor and the deputy mayor.
 Keynes' wife, the renowned dancer Lydia Lopokova was also key to the theatre's foundation.

 The first manager was Norman Higgins.

 Dadie Rylands went on to be the theatre's chairman from 1946 to 1982.
+A year later, in 1947, the theatre began hosting the Cambridge Arts Theatre Summer Festival, for which Benjamin Britten personally conducted the English Opera Group in a production of his comic opera Albert Herring in 1948.

 The theatre hosted the world première of Harold Pinter's The Birthday Party in 1958.
 Other premières have included Secrets Every Smart Traveler Should Know and Someone Like You.
 In September 2008 it hosted the world premiere of a new stage adaptation of Tracy Chevalier's play Girl with a Pearl Earring, prior to a transfer to the West End.
 Artists to have appeared here include Ian McKellen (in a Marlowe Society production of Cymbeline), Derek Jacobi, and, more recently Susan Hampshire, Nigel Havers, Simon Callow, and Warren Mitchell.

 In 2013 the front of house and bar facilities were remodelled and an extra entrance created.
 This work was awarded to Burrell Foley Fischer and the work commended in the sustainability category of the 2014 Cambridge Design and Construction awards.

+The theatre closed temporarily in 2025 for refurbishment of the theatre's auditorium and backstage spaces with funding from the Gatsby Charitable Foundation.